Occupational Therapy OT

 Occupational Therapy Assistants

-OTs and OTAs work across the same settings, from a schools to an outpatient clinics to a nursing care facilitiesy and beyond.
-Their scope of practice includes helping patients increase their capacity to perform the activities that matter most to them.
-This can span both physical and mental health issues.
+OTs and OTAs work across the same settings.
+This includes schools, outpatient clinics, nursing care facilities and beyond.
+Their scope of practice includes helping clients increase their capacity to perform the activities that matter most to them.
+This may encompass physical and mental health issues.

-If you know you want to become a licensed occupational therapist, get your bachelor’s degree in a subject area relevant to OT.
-There are few occupational therapy–specific bachelor’s programs in the United States, but appropriate degrees include biology, psychology, and public health.
+If you’re debating an OT vs OTA path, get your bachelor’s degree in a subject area relevant to occupational therapy.
+There are few occupational therapy–specific bachelor’s programs in the United States.
+Appropriate degrees include biology, psychology and public health.
 In these majors, you will gain foundational medical knowledge to build on in your future education.

 2. Pursue a Graduate Degree in OT

-In the United States, you must earn an entry-level master’s or doctoral degree in OT before getting your license—so the next step is to enroll in a Master of Occupational Therapy (MOT) or a Doctor of Occupational Therapy (OTD) program.³ The MOT and OTD programs offered by the University of St. Augustine for Health Sciences (USAHS) combine theory with hands-on practice in simulation labs, preparing you to work in:
+In the United States, you must earn an entry-level master’s or doctoral degree in OT from an accredited program before getting your license.
+Enroll in a Master of Occupational Therapy (MOT) or a Doctor of Occupational Therapy (OTD) program.³ The MOT and OTD programs offered by the University of St. Augustine for Health Sciences (USAHS) combine theory with hands-on practice in simulation labs, preparing you to work in:

 • Schools